 This section reports the power dissipation for each power rail in the design (rows), breaking it down into categories (columns) such as dynamic vs. static power, and core logic vs. hard IPs.
-For example, the VDDL power rail represents the programmable logic core of the design, and it contributes the majority of the static power.
-The rest of the power rails are used by the hard IPs.
+For example, the VDDL power rail represents the programmable logic core of the design, and it contributes all of the core static and dynamic power.
+The rest of the power rails are used exclusively by the hard IPs.